 Marine Macro Algae will need a few major and minor nutrients to thrive in the marine aquarium well.
-The amount they need will mainly vary with the amount of macro algae you use in your marine aquarium, how often you do saltwater changes and what kind of livestock you keep in the aquarium.
+The amount they need will mainly vary with the number of

 But as algae don't grow with roots, the nutrients must be supplied through the water and not through the substrate ( like Freshwater aquarium plants which can be fed by fertiliser through the substrate).

 In a reef tank or marine aquarium setup with just a few

 If the marine aquarium has a lot of

 The following list shows major and minor nutrients which are needed for macro algae to grow successfully in the marine aquarium.
 Always be careful what and how much nutrients you dose into your marine aquarium, as it might harm fishes, invertebrates or corals.

 We can't take any responsibility for this!
 If you have any questions or if you would like to know more about this please contact us.

 For a macro algae tank we recommend the following guideline for the marine water chemistry: